-In Louisiana, ABC represents over 600 member firms and some 80,000 plus employees through the Bayou Chapter in New Orleans and the Pelican Chapter in Baton Rouge.
-ABC in Louisiana maintains administrative and legislative staff and offices in Baton Rouge and New Orleans with training centers in St. Rose, Baton Rouge, and Westlake Louisiana where literally thousands of craft professionals have been trained, and where enrollment today is in excess of 1,500.
+In Louisiana, ABC represents more than 600 member firms and some 80,000 plus employees through the Bayou Chapter in New Orleans and the Pelican Chapter in Baton Rouge.
+ABC in Louisiana maintains administrative and legislative staff and offices in Baton Rouge and New Orleans with training centers in St. Rose, Baton Rouge, and Westlake Louisiana where literally thousands of craft professionals have been trained, and where enrollment today is in excess of 2,000.

 Merit shop contractors are committed to giving Louisiana its money's worth in construction.
 From power plants to paper mills; shopping centers to industrial parks; if it's being built, there's a strong chance that merit shop contractors are building it.

 In the real world of construction, ABC's maxim "Get into Politics or Get out of Business" is true.
 The fact is, few businesses or individuals have the time or resources to monitor legislation that directly affects their industry in addition to the influence to get the attention of their law makers.
 Nationally, ABC has the time, the resources, and the means to do just that.
 At the state level, ABC is the construction industry's front line soldier.